State Electoral Office data protection terms and conditions

 General information on personal data

-Personal data is any type of data that can be used to identify an individual.
+Personal data is any kind of data that enables to identify a person.

 Personal data processing is any operation that is performed on personal data or on sets of personal data.

-The documents that contain personal data and that have to be registered are stored for the term set for the storage of the documents entered in the list of documents.
+The documents that contain personal data and that are re quired to be registered are stored for the term set for the storage of documents entered on the list of documents.

-The data protection policy does not apply to the storage of the data of legal entities and other institutions.
-The data protection policy also does not apply to the processing of the data of natural persons when the data is processed in connection with their official duties.
+The data protection policy does not apply to the storage of data on legal entities and other institutions.
+The data protection policy also does not apply to the processing of data on natural persons when the data is processed in connection with their official duties.

-2. Visiting the web page.
-The following information is collected and stored: internet address of the computer or computer network (IP address), the name and address of the internet service provider of the computer or the computer network used, the time of the visit (time, date, year).
-IP addresses are not linked to the data identifying an individual.
+5. Webpage traffic.
+The following information is collected and stored: internet address of the computer or computer network (IP address), the name and address of the internet service provider of the computer or the computer network used, time of the visit (time, date, year).
+IP addresses are not linked to the data that identifies an individual.
 Information is collected concerning the part of the web page visited and the length of the visit; this is used for visitor statistics in order to analyse the web development needs.
 Information is deleted as soon as it becomes obsolete and is not kept for longer than one year.

-5. Contracts with natural persons contain personal data that may include information the publication of which may adversely affect the privacy of an individual (e.g. contact details).
-Access to the contracts concluded with natural persons is granted to the submitters of the relevant information requests.
+8. Contracts with natural persons contain personal data, some of which may adversely affect the privacy of a person if published (e.g., contact details).
+Access to contracts concluded with natural persons is granted to submitters of relevant information requests.

-6. Visiting the State Electoral Office and taking part in their events (hereinafter the events).
-The work of the organisers of elections and the election results are actively covered in the social media.
+9. Visiting the State Electoral Office and taking part in their events (collectively the events).
+The work of the elections managers and the election results are actively covered in the social media.
 Participants of the events can be photographed or filmed.
 The events are recorded with the purpose of informing the public of the activities of the Office.

-7. Public procurements, if the CVs of the members of the tenderer team are requested within the framework of the procurement procedure.
+10. Public procurements where the CVs of the members of the tenderer team are required in the procurement procedure.
 During the procurement procedure, personal data is processed for the purpose of preparing the procurement contract, therefore no agreement is needed for that.
 If it is necessary due to the nature of the service, a data processing contract within the meaning of Article 28 of the General Data Protection Regulation is concluded with the successful tenderer in order to ensure the security of personal data processing.